Vaginal Birth After Cesarean (VBAC)

 - Placenta previa during this current previous

-- Your fetus is in a transverse lie
+- Your baby is in a transverse position

 - Fibroids or cysts that lie on the cervix or lower uterine segment